DominicMaritoiu/DominicMaritoiu/README.md

 <h1>👋 Hello there!
 Welcome to my GitHub profile!</h1>
-  <p>I'm Dominic, a passionate Junior Python Developer with a love for building applications and solving real-world problems.
+  <p>I'm Dominic, an IT Technician with a  passion for coding.
 My journey in the world of programming has equipped me with skills in various technologies, and I'm always eager to learn and explore new things.</p>

   <h2>🔧 Technologies & Tools</h2>
   <ul>